-If you are taking a medication called apomorphine you will not be able to take part, unless you and your doctor decide that it is safe to switch to an alternative Parkinson's treatment.
+If you are taking a medication called apomorphine you will not be able to take part, unless you and your doctor decide that it is safe to switch to an alternative Parkinson's disease or Lewy Body Dementia treatment.

 If you are currently prescribed ondansetron (or similar drugs granisetron, tropisetron) as an anti-sickness medication, or have had an allergic reaction to any of these anti-sickness medications, it will not be safe for you to take part.